Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Future Research Directions

-Most of the discussed papers focus on the optimization of a single WiFi feature like the CW of WiFi's channel access function.
-However, it becomes clear that separate WiFi features cannot be optimized in isolation.
-Instead they must be jointly optimized with others to achieve the best possible performance.
-As an example consider the tuning of transmit power and carrier sensing threshold.
-Hence, the research on ML schemes suitable for joint optimization of multiple WiFi features is a promising future research direction.
-Especially developing ML solutions with a fast learning speed are of great importance due to the high complexity involved.
+Most of the discussed papers focus on the optimization of a single Wi-Fi feature like the CW of Wi-Fi's channel access function.
+However, it becomes clear that separate Wi-Fi features cannot be optimized in isolation.
+Instead, they must be jointly optimized with others to achieve the best possible performance.
+As an example, consider the tuning of transmit power and carrier sensing threshold to enhance spatial reuse \cite{wilhelmi2021spatial}.
+Hence, the research on ML schemes suitable for joint optimization of multiple Wi-Fi features is a promising future research direction.
+Especially developing ML solutions with a fast learning speed is of great importance due to the high complexity involved.
+For example, hierarchical learning principles allow improving learning speed by decomposing complex joint optimization problems into multiple sub-problems \cite{pateria2021hierarchical}.